Robert-Walker0/Triangle-Calculator/README.md

 ## A triangle calculator translated from C++ to Lua

 This project was originally made in C++ by me in my time during college.
 It is a multiple file program that contains a version where you can use a triangle calculator in C++ or Lua.
 You should be able to use it with relative ease.
-In this code you can see the usage for how to do the following things:

-* Linking of custom made files for Lua
-* Usage of Metatables in Lua
-* Writing Metamethods with colons vs dot

 ## Prerequisites